 Several times, Wieczorek said, she has heard about a whale sighting or had seen a group of people pointing out to sea.
 Once, she was at the beach "and all of sudden, the whale was there."
 That time, no one else spotted it.
 The whale wasn't close, "but you could tell it was a whale."

-If you visit the Atlantic Coast between Cape Canaveral and Jacksonville in the winter, you can improve your chances of spotting whales with this advice, according to Hampp:
+If you decide to go whale watching along the Atlantic Coast between Cape Canaveral and Jacksonville in the winter, you can improve your chances of spotting whales with this advice, according to Hampp:

-- Keep binoculars handy, but scan the ocean without them from any higher vantage point.
+- Keep binoculars handy, but scan the ocean without them from any high vantage point.

 - Whales are often in the company of dolphins with sea birds overhead, so if you see either of those, take a closer look for whales.